 The clockwork spit-jack was a vast improvement in technology.
 A weight attached to a string worked by gravity and needed to be re-wound every so often.
 By far the most common automated jack, there were dozens of makers with a wide variety of styles.
 The top of the line invention was the automated spit-jack.
 The short video below shows one from the 17th century in action.

 The images below show spit-jacks in era cooking ovens, as well as assorted racks and pots.
 The larger the fire area, the more roasting racks and spits there would be.
-In the image to the left below, the spit-jack is the brass object mounted in the upper right corner, the dangling weight pulley turning the meat, and there is also a bottle jack off to the right side.
+In the image below (the kitchen in Bristol) the spit-jack is the brass object mounted in the upper right corner, the dangling weight pulley turning the meat, and there is also a bottle jack off to the right side.
 The kitchen at Brighton Pavillion has a much larger fireplace with multiple racks spanning the width.
 Four weights are seen, the clockwork jack device in the upper left corner by the hood.
-These four images can be clicked to view larger.
 Take note of each scene in its entirety, such as the hanging pots and kettles; food items hanging and stored in jars, baskets, and barrels; the ready-at-hand stirring utensils, bellows, and pokers; the huge center table and numerous side tables; and the high ceilings and windows.

 The array of trivets, roasting racks, toasting tongs, pan stands, hooks, and fireside ovens fashioned and used to cook food in and around an open fire are truly endless.
 Cast iron was by far the most common metal these cooking implements were made of.